pascalvanderheiden/ais-apim-odata-reactjs/README.md

 ```

 It will prompt you to provide a name that will later be used in the name of the deployed resources.
-If you don't what to clone or fork the repository, you can use the following command to create a new repository with the same content as this repository:
+If you don't what to clone or fork the repository, you can use the following command to create a local copy of this repository:

 ```shell
 azd init -t https://github.com/pascalvanderheiden/ais-apim-odata-reactjs